 A great base is the beginning of any great makeup look, whether you’re rocking a full face or just a few dabs of concealer.
 And while a great skin-care regimen can work wonders for making sure your makeup wears flawlessly throughout the day, primer is the real key to getting your makeup to perform the way it should.
-If you’re not familiar with makeup primers then let us give you a, um, primer.
-These silky soft creams and gels are meant to be applied underneath your makeup to guarantee perfect foundation application by filling in fine lines and smoothing out uneven texture.
-As an added benefit, they also keep your makeup looking fresh all day.
+If you’re not familiar with makeup primers, let us give you a, um, primer.
+These silky soft creams and gels are meant to be applied underneath your makeup to guarantee perfect foundation application by filling in fine lines and smoothing out uneven skin texture.
+Plus, they also keep your makeup looking fresh all day.

-These pro products have come a long way in the past decade, moving from the makeup artist’s kit to your vanity, and come in a mindboggling array of choices.
+Primers have come a long way in the past decade, moving from the makeup artist’s kit to your vanity, and they come in a mind-boggling array of formulas.
 Keep reading for everything you ever wanted to know about makeup primers, including which one is right for you and how to apply them for maximum benefits.

 Pick Your Primer

 Primers are so beloved by experts because they can do so much more than just make your foundation go on smoother.
 Primers are sort of like insurance for your makeup.
 Although they often wear many hats — smoothing, concealing, protecting and prepping — their main roles are to keep your makeup on longer and give your skin a smooth, flawless finish.
-Any fading, bleeding or blotchy behavior that can occur throughout the day can be prevented with the use of a little bit of primer under your foundation (just make sure the ingredients play well together!).
-Better yet, many primers now are infused with SPF, so they keep your skin protected while lending radiance.
+Any fading, bleeding or blotchy behavior that can occur throughout the day can usually be prevented with the use of a little bit of primer under your foundation (just make sure the ingredients play well together!).
+Better yet, many primers now are also infused with SPF, so they help keep your skin protected from UV rays while lending radiance.
 For application, try a priming brush like the NYX Professional Makeup High Glass Face Primer Brush that can help you evenly distribute the product all over the face.
-Here are a few of our favorite types:
+Here are a few of our favorite primer types.

-Often described as an Instagram filter for your face, blurring primers — like Yves Saint Laurent Touche Eclat Blur Primer — use light reflecting technology to create a soft-focus effect that airbrushes out flaws, making them easier to cover.
-Another option: Maybelline New York Facestudio Master Prime Blur + Smooth, a drugstore beauty buy that holds up all day and won’t break the bank.
+Often described as an Instagram filter for your face, blurring primers — like the YSL Beauty Touche Éclat Silver Blur Primer — use light-reflecting technology to create a soft-focus effect that airbrushes out flaws, making them easier to cover.
+We also love the Maybelline New York Facestudio Master Prime Blur + Smooth, a drugstore beauty buy that holds up all day and won’t break the bank.

-These rainbow shades erase problems by using the concept of the color wheel — where shades on the opposite side of the wheel cancel each other out — to craftily disappear your complexion issues.
-NYX Professional Makeup Color Correcting Liquid Primer comes in five shades, including green to combat redness, pink to revive a tired complexion, and blue to remove sallow tones.
+These rainbow shades erase problems by using the concept of the color wheel — where shades on the opposite side of the wheel cancel each other out — to craftily conceal your complexion issues.
+NYX Professional Makeup Color Correcting Liquid Primer comes in five shades, including green to combat redness, pink to revive a tired complexion and blue to remove sallow tones.
 We also recommend LA Girl Pro Prep HD Color Correcting Face Primer, a lightweight, paraben-free option that’s enriched with vitamin B3.

 Primers that are anti-aging have both protective and reparative qualities.
-Many feature SPF to protect against UV damage, and skin-healthy ingredients — like the peptides and niacin in It Cosmetics Anti-Aging Armour — that work to improve skin texture and tone.
+Many feature SPF to protect against UV damage and other skin-healthy ingredients — like the peptides and niacin in the IT Cosmetics Anti-Aging Armour — that work to improve skin texture and tone.

 One surefire way to make your foundation look like skin and not makeup?
-Primers with illuminating properties like L’Oréal Paris Magic Lumi Light Reflecting Primer.
+Primers with illuminating properties like the NYX Professional Makeup High Glass Face Primer.
 Apply them on bare skin, all over the face or on the high points of it (nose, brow bone, cheekbone, Cupid’s bow) to add life and dimension to your complexion.
 If you’re having a good face day and don’t want to wear foundation, you can still use a highlighting primer to liven up your skin.
 If you’re willing to splurge a little we recommend Giorgio Armani Luminous Silk Hydrating Primer, a holy-grail primer that works particularly well for dry skin.

 If you’re sick of your pores dominating your face, try a pore-minimizing formula.
 These oily skin savers, as the name suggests, blur pores to make them less noticeable.
-Added bonus?
+An added bonus?
 They also mattify, so you can get rid of shine and greasiness in one swipe.
-We like Maybelline New York Baby Skin Instant Pore Eraser for its lightweight feel and super-smooth finish.
-Another option: Giorgio Armani Beauty Fluid Master Primer
+We love the Dermablend Pore Saver Matte Makeup Primer for its lightweight feel and super-smooth finish.

 Dry, dehydrated skin can make wearing foundation a challenge — it settles into rough patches and gives your complexion a flaky appearance.
-If that sounds like you, try using an ultra-moisturizing primer like Urban Decay Urban Defense Complexion Primer with SPF 30.
+If that sounds like you, try using an ultra-moisturizing primer like the Urban Decay Urban Defense Complexion Primer with SPF 30.
 It’s made with hyaluronic filling spheres, vitamin B3 and lychee extract to drench your parched skin and ensure your base makeup doesn’t settle into any lines or dry patches.
-Another option: Lancôme La Base Pro Hydra Glow — a hydrating and illuminating primer that delivers 24-hour hydration and makes skin feel nourished and plump.
+Another option is the Lancôme La Base Pro Hydra Glow — a hydrating and illuminating primer that delivers 24-hour hydration and makes skin feel nourished and plump.

-Now that your skin looks like it’s been through a Snap Chat filter IRL, where else should you be using the magical potion that is primer?
+Now that your skin looks like it’s been through an Instagram filter IRL, where else should you be using the magical potion that is primer?
 Why, your eyes, of course.
 Think about it: What’s worse than creating a perfect masterpiece on your eyes, only to have it crease, fade or smudge just an hour or so later.
 Nothing.
 It’s important to keep your eye makeup insured, and primer is that insurance.
 If you’re rocking an everyday eye look (think mattes and shimmers) try the OG Urban Decay Eyeshadow Potion, a magic formula that is perfect for helping shadows perform their best.

 Primer is quick and easy to swipe on and makes a world of difference in the pigment and longevity of your shadow.
-These days primers are stronger and more efficient than ever and often do way more than just prime.
-So how does one work primer into their makeup routine?
+These days eye primers are stronger and more efficient than ever and often do way more than just prime.
+So how do you work eye primer into your makeup routine?
 And what’s so great about it?
-And how much should I use?
+And how much should you use?
 We get to the bottom of all of these questions, and more.
 Check out our rundown on all things primer.

 What Exactly Is Eye Primer?